 If appropriate for your lab and recruiting talent or funds, list what you've got.

 Main lab contact (although this can be listed elsewhere).
-The opportunites are for current open postitions in the lab and for study participant recruitment.
-Individual study recruitment can be stand along pages as well.
+The opportunities are for current open postilions in the lab and for study participant recruitment.
+Individual study recruitment can be standalone pages as well.

 There are a few ways to display this.
 It's possible to just list as part of the landing page - or as its own page.
 But in general the info is important to display.